cronical/idpro/README.md

 ## Structure

-The root contains the files that control the composition and any supporting files.
-These are `main.tex` and (eventually) `main.docx`.
+The root contains the files that control the composition, the finished output and some supporting files.
+The primary input file is `main-template.tex`.
+This file is the basis of the file `main.tex`, which is generated to include a series of files which occur lower in the folder tree.

+`├── 05_authentication
+│   ├── 00_authn.docx
+│   ├── 01_passwords
+│   │   ├── 10_Passwords.docx
+│   │   ├── 30_entropy
+│   │   │   ├── Entropy.docx
+│   │   │   └── media
+│   │   └── media
+│   └── 20_onetime
+│       ├── 10_onetime.docx
+│       └── 20_pad
+│           ├── Pad.docx
+│           └── media
+├── 10_accounts
+│   ├── 00_accounts.docx
+│   └── 10_non_personal_accounts
+│       └── non_personal.md`

 Under the root folder are folders for each of the chapters.
 Under the chapter folders are folders for the sections.

-The chapter and section folders contain source documents (currently `docx`) and resulting `tex` documents.
+The chapter and section folders contain source documents which are either docx or markdown.

+The folders and the source files are prefixed by numbers to aid in ordering (see below).
+Ignoring those numbers, the source files here are authn.docx, Passwords.docx, Entropy.docx, onetime.docx, Pad.docx, accounts.docx and non_personal.md.

+Once the "walk" script is run the folders also contain the resulting `tex` documents.

 A subfolder named `media` will exist if any media are extracted from the source document.
 This folder will be created and populated by a script (see `walk.sh`)